aclemons/emailrelay/doc/reference.md

 passwords can only be used for HMAC authentication mechanisms that are based on the same hash function.

-The XOAUTH2 mechanism can be used for client-side authentication using tokens that have been recently obtained from a third-party authentication server and added to the secrets file with a password-type of `oauth`.

-In the following example `bob` is the username that E-MailRelay uses when it authenticates with a remote SMTP server, and two usernames (`alice` and `carol`) can be used by remote clients when they authenticate with the E-MailRelay server:

-        #
+Using `MD5` hashes the example secrets file would look like this:

         # emailrelay secrets file
-        #
-        client plain bob password123
-        server plain alice e+3Dmc2
-        server plain carol my+20password

-Note that the `=` and space characters in alice's and carol's passwords have been written using xtext encoding; the `=` character appears in the standard ASCII table on row 3 and column D so it is written as `+3D`.
-Spaces and `+` characters should be written as `+20` and `+2B`.

-Using `MD5` hashes the same users would look like this:

-        #
-        # emailrelay secrets file
-        #
         client md5 bob 9N2IRYVXqu7SkOW1Xat+wpR9NbA2R6fb61XlmqW+46E=
         server md5 alice v1HOpuLIbbvgoJjhueeoqwfvtIp2C+gMA285ke+xxow=
         server md5 carol x6UJKQF9f7HfhS1M+PW4s8rXIoT+L+WoqLz+rBwSKbw=

+The XOAUTH2 mechanism can be used for client-side authentication using tokens that have been recently obtained from a third-party authentication server and added to the secrets file with a password-type of `oauth`.

 When the `--server-auth` option is used clients must authenticate with the E-MailRelay server before they can send e-mail, but it is possible to configure